heidihoward/distributed-consensus-reading-list/README.md

   * Widely utilized Apache licensed open source project written in Java [project website](https://zookeeper.apache.org)
     * [Apache Kafka](https://kafka.apache.org) uses Zookeeper, as well as its own replication protocol, by described [here](https://www.confluent.io/blog/distributed-consensus-reloaded-apache-zookeeper-and-replication-in-kafka/)
   * Architecture is similar to Google's Chubby but unlike Chubby is described in detail and is open source
-  * Writes are linearizable, reads may be stale unless sync is called first
+  * Writes are linearizable, reads may be stale
+  * Note: calling sync before a write doesn't make it linearizable
   * Clients may have multiple outstanding requests, they will be handled FIFO
   * Uses primary-backup replication instead of state machine replication
 * Large-scale cluster management at Google with Borg, Eurosys 2015 [[acmdl](https://dl.acm.org/citation.cfm?id=2741964),[pdf](https://pdos.csail.mit.edu/6.824/papers/borg.pdf)]